Captain Spock: If I were human I believe my response would be "go to hell." If I were human.

 Martia: Not everyone keeps their genitals in the same place, Captain.

-Captain Kirk: Note to Galley; Romulan Ale no longer to be served at diplomatic functions.
+Captain James T. Kirk: [dictating his personal log] The Enterprise hosted Chancellor Gorkon and company to dinner last night.
+Our manners weren't exactly Emily Post.
+Note to the Galley; Romulan Ale no longer to be served at diplomatic functions.

 Federation President: I have ordered a full-scale investigation.
 In the meantime...

-Klingon ambassador: In the meantime, we expect the Federation to abide by the articles of Intersellar Law, which you claim to cherish.
+Klingon Ambassador: In the meantime, we expect the Federation to abide by the articles of Interstellar Law, which you claim to cherish.
 Kirk and Dr. McCoy will stand trial for the assassination of Chancellor Gorkon.

 Federation President: Out of the question.